 - 4. Any student organization violating the provisions of this bylaw is subject only to the procedures and penalties applicable to students and student organizations that violate other University rules. - Public announcements concerning the speaker shall contain statements that clearly and accurately identify him or her. - At meetings dealing with controversial issues, ample time shall be allowed for questions and free discussion of the ideas presented. - 7.
-The director of the Division of Student Activities is responsible for establishing programs whereby organizations shall be informed about the University's policy on speakers. - 8.
-The director of the Division of Student Activities, 101 Student Services Building, shall receive the speaker registration forms. - Board of Trustees - December 14, 1962
+The coordinator of the Student Activities Office is responsible for establishing programs whereby organizations shall be informed about the University's policy on speakers. - The coordinator of the Student Activities Office, 101 Student Services Building, shall receive the speaker registration forms.

+--Board of Trustees --December 14, 1962